-We maintain the position in our First Draft Report that the use of unit rates from another council's contributions plan is unreasonable because Hawkesbury City Council has estimates that were prepared by a consultant for the Vineyard Precinct.
-UDIA NSW raised concerns with this recommendation given it would increase the cost of collector road upgrades.
-It argued that IPART should not recommend increases when the council provides its estimate of the cost of infrastructure.39 Our recommendation is for the council to use the advice prepared for the specific contributions plan.
+We maintain the position in our First Draft Report with regard to the use of unit rates from another council's contributions plan is unreasonable and our recommendation to address this would also increase costs in the plan.
+UDIA NSW raised in its submission concerns with IPART recommending an increase to the reasonable cost of collector road upgrades.
+It argued that IPART should not recommend increases when the council provides its estimate of the cost of infrastructure.35 Our recommendation is for the council to use the advice prepared for the specific contributions plan.
 We consider this is likely to more accurately reflect the costs of providing the roads than an estimate from a plan prepared for a different context.